Lungisani20/Portfolio/README.md

-# PROJECT MANAGEMENT- BUSINESS ANALYSIS-SCRUM MASTER
-## About Me
-I am a Informatic student with a strong interest in Data Science, and Information Systems.
-I enjoy building practical solutions that solve real-world problems and improve business processes.

-## What I Do
+# Ndukenhle Lungisani Mkhwanazi Portfolio

+Welcome to my professional GitHub portfolio.
+Here you will find projects showcasing my skills in:

-- Data Analysis
+- Data Analysis & Dashboards
-- SQL Database Design
+- SQL & Database Design
-- Power BI Dashboards

-## Tech Stack
-- SQL
-- Python
-- Power BI
-- MySQL
+- System Analysis & Design
-- Git & GitHub
+- Full-Stack & Software Development

-  ## Career Goal
-I aim to grow into a skilled Data Scientistwho builds impactful digital solutions.

-## Contact
-- Email: lungisanindukenhle@Gmail.com
-- LinkedIn:linkedin.com/in/lungisani-ndukenhle-0789b1364
+Feel free to explore the repositories and reach out via email or LinkedIn for collaborations or internship opportunities.